-“Always for you, Lucy.
-I just pinged you some coordinates, come to the factory.
+“Always for you, Lucy just pinged you some coordinates, come to the factory.
 I got Corp-sec clearance and they’ve got top-level defence and imaging systems, we’ll be off-grid and I’ll try and figure out what you need me to.”

 “Thanks, Conrad, we’ll be there soon,” I say as I enter what he’s sent over into the car’s navigation.

-“The job, boy, ten years or so, a simple delivery only turns out it’s not so simple.
-Can’t talk too much over the air but there are some well-equipped people who’re after this kid.
-Have weapons and a deep-consciousness scan prepped if you have one; the more I know about what’s going on with this kid, the more I might be able to understand about who’s after him, helping to get this delivery done.”
+“The job, boy, ten years or so, simple delivery only turns out it’s not so simple.
+Can’t talk too much over the air but there are some well-equipped people after this kid.
+Have weapons and a deep-consciousness scan prepped if you have one, the more I know about what’s going on with this kid, the more I might be able to understand about who’s after him and be able to get this delivery done.”

 Conrad takes us through and into some sort of a lab type room.
-A plethora of equipment is hanging off the pale white walls, the scanner that I asked for is in the corner, there are no weapons that I can see.
+A plethora of equipment hanging off the pale white walls, the scanner that I asked for in the corner, no weapons that I can see.

-He pulls over a chair and sits on it backwards, spotlights shining down upon him.
+He pulls over a chair and sits on it backwards, spotlights shining down on him.
 “What’s going on, Lucy?”
-He pauses and scratches his clean-shaven chin.
-“Shit, you look spooked, last time I saw that face we were in Tbilisi,” he says.
+He pauses and scratches his clean shaved chin.
+“Shit, you look spooked, last time I saw that we were in Tbilisi,” he says.

-“In the last few hours I got a dead agent, I got a dead Vet, half a dozen dead mercs, a big pile of fucked up humanoid drones that I have no idea who were being controlled by, a handful of dead gangbangers, and it’s all got something to do with this kid.”
-I sit on a chrome chair, roll up my sleeves, and point at Boyd.
+“In the last few hours I got a dead agent, I got a dead Vet, half a dozen dead mercs, a big pile of fucked up humanoid drones I have no idea who was being controlled by, a handful of dead gangbangers, and it’s all got something to do with this kid.”
+I sit on a chrome chair, roll up my sleeves and point at Boyd.

 “Sounds like you’ve been having fun,” Conrad stands and walks over to the kid and takes the hood off.
 “Poor bastard, what’s going on with you?”

-Boyd just looks up at him with big blank eyes, staring.
+Boyd just looks up at Conrad with big blank eyes and stares.